Basics

 Before you register, decide how you want to sell.
 There are three main models:

-Retail Arbitrage: You buy discounted products from retail stores and resell them at a higher price.
+3. Retail Arbitrage: You buy discounted products from retail stores and resell them at a higher price.
 Good for learning the platform, but hard to scale.
-In the UAE, retail arbitrage is also more limited than in markets like the US, where discount retail options are more abundant.
+In the UAE, retail arbitrage is less common due to fewer large discount retail chains compared to markets like the US.

 For most serious sellers, private label is the recommended path.
 It's what builds real, long-term value.